Before you throw out ‘expired’ tests, check to see if your test expiration dates have been extended.

 OVER-THE-COUNTER HOME TESTS

 Self-tests for COVID-19 give rapid results and can be taken anywhere, regardless of your vaccination status or whether or not you have symptoms.

 - They detect current infection and are sometimes also called “home tests,” “at-home tests,” or “over-the-counter (OTC) tests.”

 - They give your result in a few minutes and are different from laboratory-based tests that may take days to return your result.

 - Self-tests along with vaccination, wearing a well-fitted mask, and physical distancing, help protect you and others by reducing the chances of spreading COVID-19.

 - Self-tests do not detect antibodies which would suggest a previous infection and they do not measure your level of immunity.

 WHERE TO GET A SELF-TEST

-You can also buy tests online or in pharmacies and retail stores.
+You can buy tests online or from pharmacies and retail stores.
 Private health insurance may reimburse the cost of purchasing self-tests.
-Visit FDA’s website for a list of authorized tests.
+Visit the FDA website for a list of authorized tests.